Samcfuchs/2950/brainstorming.md

 ## Dataset Ideas

-Note: we can find a dataset on <http://Kaggle.com> but I think that if we can find a more challenging data retrieval/processing task we will probably get more credit.
+Note: we can find a dataset on <http://Kaggle.com> but I think that if we can find a more challenging data retrieval/processing task we will probably get more credit and build a better project.
 Would be neat if we can find an ultimate-related data set!

 ### Idea 1: AUDL Data